zencart/documentation/content/user/payment/square.md

 - A newer one, based on the Square Web Payments API, which is currently available as the [Square Web Payments API plugin](https://www.zen-cart.com/downloads.php?do=file&id=2345).
 - An older one, based on the Square Payments Form library.
 This was built in to Zen Cart from 1.5.5 to 1.5.7.
 Please note this library has been deprecated by Square, and the older module ceased to work in late 2022.
 The [Square Payments Form documentation](/user/payment/square_payments_form/) is maintained for historical purposes.

+This page is about the newer module, Square Web Pay.

-## Newer Module - Square Web Payments API
+## Square WebPay
-The newer Square module is available in the Plugins library as [Square Web Payments API plugin](https://www.zen-cart.com/downloads.php?do=file&id=2345).
+The newer Square module is available in the Plugins library as [Square Web Payments API plugin](https://www.zen-cart.com/downloads.php?do=file&id=2345) for PHP7.
+For newer versions of PHP, the module should be purchased from [the developer](https://mxworks.cc/?product=zen-cart-square-plugin-for-php-8-x).

 ![Square Modules](/images/square_payment_modules.png)
 - The top one ("Square") is the old Square module.